amoeba-rb/amoeba/README.md

 #### Limiting Association Types

-By default, amoeba recognizes and attemps to copy any children of the following association types:
+By default, amoeba recognizes and attempts to copy any children of the following association types:

  - has one
  - has many